by Sailor Jerri

 When people thank us for our service on Memorial Day, our go-to is getting angry.
 We lash out and puff up and tell this uneducated civilian, “Don’t Thank Me… thank the ones who didn’t make it back.”

 As sad as it is for us to admit, many people just don’t know the difference between Memorial Day, Armed Forces Day, and Veterans Day.
 When those people thank you for your service, we need to remember that their words are coming from a good place.

-Just as most civilians don’t know the true reason for Memorial Day, it is shocking the number of Veteran and active military who don’t know Flag Code for the day.
+Just as most civilians don’t know the true reason for Memorial Day, it is shocking the number of veterans and active military who don’t know the Flag Code for the day.